 Log and Rock Pond

 Create a natural pond by arranging logs and rocks in a shallow pit.
 I dug a small area and used a liner to ensure the water stays put.
+To maintain the rustic look, explore different pond pump cover ideas to keep your equipment hidden.

 Container Garden Pond